-In line with the City of Melbourne’s Urban Forest Strategy and upgrades suggested by local residents and business owners, we are proposing to improve the look, feel and function of Provost Street and Little Provost Street in North Melbourne, via an investment in:
+In line with the City of Melbourne’s Urban Forest Strategy and upgrades suggested by local residents and business owners, we proposed to improve the look, feel and function of Provost Street and Little Provost Street in North Melbourne, via an investment in:

 - large canopy trees that create shade and visual impact

 - a super-wide nature strip, improving the pedestrian experience and accommodating community garden boxes

 - road narrowing, to reduce the number and speed of ‘through vehicles’